tldr-pages/tldr-maintenance/README.md

 ## Summary

 At the end of the [`metrics-log.md`](https://github.com/tldr-pages/tldr-maintenance/releases/download/latest/metrics-log.md) a summary is written, with the total of every metric (the results of all languages, written to `<metric>.txt`).
 This summary is tracked in a [GitHub issue](https://github.com/tldr-pages/tldr-maintenance/issues/25), along with the metrics per translation.
-Most totals include a percentage (rounded down to one decimal), calculated based on:
+Most totals include a percentage (rounded down to one decimal), calculated based on the sum of a total that is counted per language (`check-pages[.<language>]/totals.tsv`) over the languages the metric applies to:

 - **Total pages**: inconsistent filenames and misplaced pages.
 - **Total non-English pages**: malformed or outdated more info links, mismatched page titles, outdated pages and missing English pages.